SETTribe-IT-Solutions/Developer-Handbook/README.md

 - Avoid hardcoding values – use constants or config files.
 - SQL queries should be formatted for readability.
 - Always sanitize inputs before database operations.
+- Implement file validation on both client side and server side.
+- Ensure proper field-level validation for all forms and inputs.
+- Passwords must be strong and hard to guess — always enforce strong password rules.

 ---